2017 Brasil Open

 The 2017 Brasil Open was a tennis tournament played on outdoor clay courts.
 It was the 17th edition of the Brasil Open, and part of the ATP World Tour 250 series of the 2017 ATP World Tour.
-It took place from February 27 through March 6, 2017, in São Paulo, Brazil, with the final completed on a Monday due to rain.
+It took place from February 27 through March 6, 2017, at the Esporte Clube Pinheiros in São Paulo, Brazil, with the final completed on a Monday due to rain.
+Third-seeded Pablo Cuevas won the singles title.